- Course Tools

 Borrowing privileges are extended to Law Faculty at Raynor Memorial Libraries.
 You will need your Marquette University ID card to enter Raynor and to check out material.

 Teaching librarians are available to present specialized legal research instructional sessions for any law school course, particularly those in which students are expected to perform significant research.
-Please contact your library liaison or the faculty services coordinator, Elana Olson (81696), to discuss options.
+Please contact your library liaison or the Law Library Director, Elana Olson (81696), to discuss options.

-At the beginning of each academic year, the Library assigns every full-time faculty member a librarian who serves as that person's liaison with the Library.
+The Law Library assigns every full-time faculty member a librarian who serves as that person's liaison with the Library.
 The liaison program envisions a cooperative and collaborative professional relationship between faculty and librarians.
 Please keep in mind that lengthy research projects are best accomplished by research assistants.
 Liaisons aid research assistants with such projects through training sessions and assistance in identifying research methods and sources.
-Please contact your library liaison or the Faculty Services Librarian, Elana Olson (81696), with questions.
+Please contact your library liaison or the Law Library Director, Elana Olson (81696), with questions.

-Your liaison can provide research guidance to you or your research assistants, perform literature searches, answer reference queries, compile short bibliographies, and provide instruction on various research resources and methodologies.
+Your liaison can provide research guidance to you or your research assistants, answer reference queries, compile short bibliographies, and provide instruction on various research resources and methodologies.
 For research queries, you should also feel free to contact the Reference Desk in person, by phone at 83837 or via e-mail using the e-reference service.

 Faculty may authorize their research assistant ("RA") to check-out materials for them by completing the Law Library Form and/or the Raynor Library Form.
 Each form must be returned to its respective library.

 Introductory or specialized research sessions are available for RAs through each faculty's library liaison.
 Please contact your library liaison to make arrangements.

 The Law Library maintains a Reserve Area for placing materials for student use, whether books, printouts, software or other media.
-Digital items may also be placed on electronic reserve, providing access to students via the Internet.
-Please contact Marva Coward (84145) to place items on reserve.
-You may also contact your library liaison for assistance.
+Subject to copyright restrictions, digital items may also be placed on electronic reserve, though posting such materials to a course page is often a better option.
+Please contact your library liaison for assistance.